-Rehab from Drug and Alcohol Abuse in Mesa, AZ
+Rehab from Drug and Alcohol Abuse in Mesa, Arizona

 In terms of alcohol consumption in Arizona, over half of those who reported ever consuming alcohol (58 percent) were current drinkers.
-Of the group of people 18-28 who reported as alcohol consumers, 59 percent admitted to be current drinkers.
-63 percent of drinkers 29-39 reported to be current drinkers and 59 percent of 50-59 year old drinkers are current drinkers.
+Of the group of people 18-28 who reported as alcohol consumers, 59 percent admitted to being current drinkers.
+63 percent of drinkers 29-39 reported to be current drinkers, and 59 percent of 50-59-year-old drinkers are current drinkers.

 Addiction Can Affect Anyone

-The national epidemic of substance abuse addiction has borne an entire industry of rehab and treatment centers across the country.
+The national epidemic of substance addiction has borne a complex industry of addiction treatment centers across the country.
 Like anything else, there are varying degrees of quality of these treatment centers.
-If you are looking for care, make sure the facility you’re considering offers the following treatment services: detox, rehab, aftercare, access to group meetings, 12-step programs, inpatient and outpatient facilities.
-If your treatment facility of choice is lacking any of these, you may be selling your own recovery short.
+If you are looking for care, make sure the facility you’re considering meets your unique needs.
+This is best done with the aid of an addiction specialist, and ours are ready to help guide you through the process.
+If you don’t make sure you get the right treatment, you’ll be selling your recovery short.